 It’s important to remember that these numbers are just for the 50 worst offenders.
-Charity watchdog organizations say no more than 35 percent of donations should go to fundraising costs.
-Only two of the fifty listed met this criteria.
+Charity watchdog organizations say no more than 35% of donations should go to fundraising costs.
+Only two out of the 50 listed met this criteria.
 However, they still spent only 0% and 1.10% on direct cash aid.

 The worst of the worst paid more than 90% of what they collected to solicitors.
-Thirty-three of the fifty paid between 70% and 89% to solicitors.
+Roughly two-thirds (33 out of the 50) paid between 70% and 89% to solicitors.
 Overhead costs consumed large chunks of what was remaining.
 Only the very small amount left, may get to the people who actually need it!

 Con artists refer to what they do as a hustle.
 A hustle is like the 70’s disco dance.
 It’s made up of series of regular steps timed to the beat of the music that can be improvised as needed.
 Charity hustles work the same way.
 They improvise and evolve to stay one step ahead of unsuspecting donors.